browserengineering/book/book/accessibility.md

 reading text more easily.

-But you'll quickly notice that there is a big problem: pretty soon the text starts overflowing its container, and even worse gets cut off at the edge of the screen.
-That's quite bad actually---we traded one accessibility improvement in one area (you can read the text) for a loss in another (you can't even see all the text!).
+But you'll quickly notice that there is a big problem: pretty soon the text starts overflowing the screen, and if the `width` or `height` CSS properties are specified, it'll overflow elements as well.
+That's quite bad---we traded an accessibility improvement in one area (you can read the text) for a loss in another (you can't even see all the text!).

 How can we fix this?
 Well, it turns out we shouldn't just increase the size of fonts, but also the *sizes of every other CSS pixel* defined in `layout`.
 We should essentially run the same layout algorithm we have, but with each device pixel measurement larger by a a factor of `zoom`.
-This will automatically cause inline text and content to wrap when it gets to the edge of the screen, and not grow beyond.
+But since the screen doesn't magically get bigger when zooming, its width and height wiil remain fixed in physical pixel width (and hence smaller in CSS pixels).
+This will automatically cause inline text and content to wrap when it gets to the edge of the screen or container elements, and not grow beyond.

 For example, change `DocumentLayout` to adjust `HSTEP` and `VSTEP`---which are in CSS pixels---to account for `zoom`: